Volograms/vol_cl_tools/README.md

 * On the computer you have *vol2obj*, download and unzip the Vologram.
 * Put it in the same folder as the *vol2obj* tool so that it is easy to find.
 * Newer Volograms will comprise a single *.vols* file.
 Older Volograms will be a folder containing *header.vols*, *sequence.vols*, and *texture_...* video files.
-* Open a terminal.
-On Windows click the Start Menu and type `cmd` to open Command Prompt.
-On macOS open the Terminal app.
-* Change directory to the folder containing *vol2obj*.
-*

 ### Convert a Vologram Frame to .obj